 2. Software Programmer

 Software development is one of the most popular jobs for freelancers, especially considering the massive growth of the ICT industry for the past several years.
 This involves creating desktop tools, embedded programs, firmware components, digital properties like websites and blogs, mobile and Internet applications, among others.
+Programming and web design programs can be easily found and the few requirements for entry mean a low barrier to the field.
 Businesses, social organizations, government offices, and independent marketers constantly have ideas for applications.
 So this is one industry that’s likely set to keep growing over the next few decades.

 While countries like the UK and the USA have large pools of software programmers, many businesses say that it’s Eastern Europe with some of the most skilled ICT workers.
 That’s mainly because lots of Eastern European countries have excellent relevant degree programs, high work ethics, and they’re also in an ideal geographic location.
 They can work in many different time zones.